 However, before getting worried, determine first if there is a reason for the irritation.
 If there is none, cross-check it with the other symptoms.

 Retracting nipples happen when one or both of your nipples are “turned or pulled in.”
 These are also called inverted nipples.
 Most of the time, it is a normal, common condition.
 This is one of the reasons why some mothers have a hard time breastfeeding.
-However, if this is a new symptom for you, consult a doctor.
+However, if this is a new and persistent symptom for you, consult a doctor.

 Nipples only secrete breast milk.
 Any abnormal discharge is one of the early signs of breast cancer.
 Go to the hospital if there is blood.